EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

 > backup itself.
 If you want to recover at any point in time
 > between the start and the end of a backup, you must use
 > the previous backup.
 From Barman 2.3 you can exit recovery
-> when consistency is reached by using `--target-immediate` option
+> when consistency is reached by using `--target-immediate` option.
-> (available only for PostgreSQL 9.4 and newer).

 The recovery target can be specified using one of the following mutually exclusive options: